-As you can see from the pictures, these was taken on May 13, 1987, a year and a day before my younger sister was born.
+As you can see from the timestamps on these pictures, they were taken on May 13, 1987, a year or so before my younger sister was born.
 I was 3 years old then.
 This is a picture of our kitchen, and the cute little half-wall that separated the kitchen from the living room.
 The kitchen was about 1/4 to 1/5 of the size of the entire flat.

 You can also see the front door in the first picture, with an old fashioned alarm device on it, and a fancy locking mechanism that was basically a bolt.
 In the third picture, from the kitchen looking out, you can see the balcony room in the background, and how it was an indoors area It was considered a dirtier area and I never really played in there though — those “windows” you see are on rollers that slid left and right, but I believe they couldn’t actually be “closed”.
 If there was rain, the balcony doors were closed, not the windows.
-(Here are more photos of the balcony area and the view from it — 01 02 03.)
+Here are more photos of the balcony area and the view from it:

 What I did want to reminiscence about was the kitchen though.
 As we were in this home until sometime through my late Primary 2 or early Primary 3 days, that kitchen table was also my first homework table, and I spent many evenings on the chairs there, with my back to the half-wall.
 From the third picture, I vividly remember that red grid thing that the hooks were hanging from, as well as that white hanging pouch made of some sort of rough cloth with birds and flowers embroidered on it, and stuffed full with papers and things.
 Later on that white phone on the table was replaced with a large radio, which I often got to control and tuned in to various FM Radio stations with.